 Jackson Square is the Heart of the city and the Cathedral is beautiful.
 Karl stepped in a hole and twisted his foot on Sunday afternoon so we moved slowly for the rest of the trip.
 Thankfully there were lots of benches and music & art to enjoy all around.
 Monday morning he dropped me at the entrance of Saint Louis Cementery, the oldest in the city.

 This example of iron work was from a 200 year old broken gate around one of the raised tombs.
 I got to listen to a guide tell a bit of the story of Marie LeBeaux, Voodoo Priestess; very interesting.
 She and her daughter (same name & similar appearance) had a real knack for marketing.
-Today we're expecting Elliott & Celeste from Austin.
-Tomorrow we'll have a gathering of family and friends to celebrate birthdays and Easter.
-I wish everyone the blessings of the season.

 2 comments: